Kidney Failure

 What Sets Us Apart?

-Our nephrology team cares for a large volume of patients and therefore our providers are very familiar with rare and complex kidney diseases.
-We work closely with our pathology colleagues such that we often can get preliminary kidney biopsy reports same day which allows us to treat glomerulonephritis very quickly.
+At UR Medicine, our nephrology team cares for a large volume of patients and are therefore very familiar with rare and complex kidney diseases.
+We work closely with our pathology colleagues, receiving preliminary kidney biopsy reports quickly.
+This allows us to begin treatment as soon as possible.

 Because we’re an academic medical center, our physicians also lead important research studies, with significant grants from the National Institutes of Health and industry-sponsored clinical trials.